 4.1.2 We also use various well established indices to quantify the risk associated with certain countries.
 Where, through risk assessment, we perceive a particular risk of forced labour, we will undertake enhanced due diligence, asking additional questions during the procurement process tailored to the specific risks and utilising the resources and influence available to us to ensure the supplier meets acceptable standards.

-4.1.3 Following completion of the BPE project we will introduce an on-line initial assessment which all buyers must complete before purchasing any goods and/or services from a supplier.
-The initial assessment will ask questions about the nature and location of the required supply designed to flag risks of forced labour early in the sourcing process, and enable enhanced due diligence and mitigating action to be undertaken well before committing to that supplier.
+4.1.3 The Procurement Gateway asks questions about the nature and location of the required supply designed to flag risks of forced labour early in the sourcing process, and enables enhanced due diligence and mitigating action to be undertaken well before committing to that supplier.